MiklinMA/CalendarSummary/README.md

 # CalendarSummary

 This is a personal time management application.
-It works great with <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">pomodoro</a> technic.
+It works great with <a href="https://en.wikipedia.org/wiki/Pomodoro_Technique">pomodoro</a> technique.

 ---